In this article

 During the Boston bus strike in 2013, Uber offered free rides for Boston Public School students to travel to and from school.
 They got a lot of positive publicity from it, and their popularity soared soon after.

-This is also evident from Uber’s local blogs.
+This is also evident from Uber's local blogs and referral marketing.
 There are blogs focusing on every state and country that Uber is in, providing them with exclusively local events, deals, and special offers.

 Stuff to note:

-- Understand what your target customers are like, and how they behave – Uber has done what it has done because they have a deep understanding of their consumers’ behaviors and demographics.
+- Understand what your target customers are like, and how they behave – Uber has done what it has done because they have a deep understanding of their consumers' behaviors, demographics, and reviews.
 This allows them to tailor their referral programs in many ways that exceed more generic referral programs.

 - Generosity goes a long way – The referral rewards for new Uber rider signups may vary, but they usually allow for more than one free ride.
 This amount of generosity can be easily felt, and they'll much more likely to boast to their friends about you.